Schedule of Events

 Is formal training important?
 When it comes to roasting and for the people who represent the roasted coffee to the consumer, the barista, what is our strategy and what can we improve on?

-Percy Chikwira (AST Roasting Instructor), Shannon Black (Plato Coffee, Head of Academy), Dario Scilipoti (Bluebird Coffee Roasters, Head Roaster)
+Percy Chikwira (Infood Coffee, AST Roasting Instructor), Shannon Black (Plato Coffee, Head of Academy), Dario Scilipoti (Bluebird Coffee Roasters, Head Roaster), Chris Abrahams (Electrical Industries, AST Trainer)

 Thursday 18th September 2025